Die-cutting

 Die-cutting is a process used to generate large numbers of the same shape from paper or board, usually other than regular straight shapes.
 The die-cut shapes are called “blanks”.

-The shapes are cut out using specially shaped blade(s) which are bent into the desired shape and set into a strong backing usually plywood.
+The shapes are cut out using specially shaped blade(s) which are bent into the desired shape and set into a strong backing, usually plywood.
 The result is known as a die or cutting forme.
-The die cutting forme is placed in a machine, when running the machine pulls in the material into position whilst the die is pressed onto it.
+The die-cutting forme is placed in a machine, and when running the machine pulls the material into position whilst the die is pressed onto it.

 Why choose die-cutting from Baddeley Brothers?

-The great advantage of die-cutting is that many shapes can be produced by this way often ready for further print or conversion processes such as envelopes or boxes.
+The great advantage of die-cutting is that many shapes can be produced in this way, often ready for further print or conversion processes, such as envelopes or boxes.

-It often helpful to consider a “gingerbread” cutter when thinking about this process, the cutter is a type of die which is capable of cutting out a potentially infinite amount of blanks.
+It is often helpful to consider a “gingerbread” cutter when thinking about this process, the cutter is a type of die that can cut out a potentially infinite amount of blanks.
 Each blank will be exactly the same shape and size.
-Producing the die-cutting form is relatively quick, inexpensive and gives designers great flexibility of design.
+Producing the die-cutting form is relatively quick, and inexpensive.
+It gives designers great flexibility of design.
+If a long run, often dummies can be made on our flat bed cutter for approval, prior to production.